-(3) Notwithstanding the provisions of the Criminal Code, the Attorney General shall always have a right of appeal to the Court of Criminal Appeal from any judgement given by the Court of Magistrates

-(Malta) or the Court of Magistrates (Gozo) in respect of proceedings for any offence against these regulations.
+Attorney General shall always have a right of appeal to the Court of Criminal Appeal from any judgement given by the Court of Magistrates (Malta) or the Court of Magistrates (Gozo) in respect of proceedings for any offence against these regulations.

-Language of schedules.
+Language of Schedules.

-21. The Schedules 1, 2, and 3 to these regulations are being published in the English language with the English text of these regulations.
+21. Schedules 1, 2 and 3 are being published in the English language with the English text of these regulations.